-- to allow utilities to provide nonresidential customers with an additional renewable energy product choice, if those nonresidential customers do not have sufficient options for renewable energy products through existing policies; - for regulated utilities to be able to offer a new renewable energy product choice that is valuable to customers because there are benefits in the regulated utility making such an offering; - to create a special VRET program, which would require the time and effort of Staff and interested parties in regulated proceedings, to allow utilities to offer a product that they may already be able to offer by forming an affiliate through direct access.
+- 1. Whether it is reasonable and in the public interest to allow utilities to provide non-residential customers with an additional renewable energy product choice because those non-residential customers do not have sufficient options for renewable energy products through existing policies? - 2.
+Whether it is reasonable and in the public interest for regulated utilities to be able to offer a new renewable energy product choice that is valuable to customers because there are benefits in the regulated utility making such an offering? - 3.
+Whether it is reasonable and in the public interest to create a special VRET program, requiring administrative burden on staff and parties through regulated proceedings, to allow utilities to offer a product that they may already be able to offer by forming an affiliate through direct access?